-City Councillor Tito Jackson Is Getting Fit
+City Councilor Tito Jackson Is Getting Fit

 You can join him for free three days a week.